husainaloos/tnote/README.md

 ## Usage

 - `tnote mynotes` will edit `mynotes.md` file.
-If the file does not exists, it will create it.
+If the file does not exists, tnote will create it.
+- `tnote myfolder/mynotes` will edit `mynotes.md` file inside `myfolder` folder.
+If the file or folder do not exist, tnote will create them.
+This is experimental and I have not tested it fully.
 - `tnote --remove mynotes` will remove the note file `mynotes.md`.
 - `tnote --list` will list all notes.
 - `tnote --help` for help.